 Recommendations for Executive Action

 Comments: In June 2016, the Office of Refugee Resettlement (ORR) reported that it is working with the child advocate contractor to develop standard operating procedures (SOP) to assign child advocates for children as well as address issues identified in the report and monitor the referral and selection process.
 ORR also reported that its field staff are working with care providers to ensure that care providers are making referrals for child advocates where a local program exists.
-In July 2017, ORR reported that it finalized an updated child advocate referral form that is in the process of being implemented.
+In May 2019, ORR reported that it finalized an updated child advocate referral form that is in the process of being implemented.
 ORR also reported that it plans to rewrite protocols for the referral process after an updated version of its Unaccompanied Alien Children (UAC) Portal is in place and referrals can be processed through the UAC Portal.
 In addition, the program continues to deny cases when child advocates are unavailable due to the limited number of child advocates.
-In June 2018, ORR reported that it continues to develop procedures with its contractor, but the process has not been fully implemented.
 Finalizing and implementing standard operating procedures for program referrals and developing a process to review information on the children the program contractor determines it is unable to serve would be positive steps towards addressing the recommendation.

 Recommendation: To help ensure vulnerable unaccompanied children receive child advocate services, the Secretary of the Department of Health and Human Services should direct ORR to develop a monitoring process that includes: (1) regularly reviewing referrals to the program contractor, including identifying which care providers in locations with a child advocate program do not make referrals; and (2) reviewing information on the children the program contractor determines it is unable to serve.